scubamuc/wiki-md/SYSTEM.ttyd-shell-in-a-browser.md

 > Never make this available to the outside world without HTTPS encryption and **secure** credentials

 > [!NOTE]
-> For HTTPS encryption use a reverse proxy to forward host http on port 8290 to https, blocking common exploits, enabling websockets support
+> For HTTPS encryption use a reverse proxy to forward host http on port 8290 to https, blocking common exploits, enabling websockets support and activating access lists!

 ### Start-up automatically on boot-up and execute as user